 Sugarcane (Saccharum officinarum) is our most important cultivated plant and commercial crop in India, playing a crucial role in the agricultural economy.
 The plant is a perennial grass native to New Guinea.
 It is a member of the Poaceae family.
 Sugarcane is one of the most important commercial crops in India, playing a vital role in agricultural income, rural employment, and agro-based industries such as sugar, jaggery, and ethanol production.

 In production, Brazil ranks first, followed by India.
 Sugarcane is a major cash crop of India.
-Uttar Pradesh is the highest producer of sugarcane, followed by Maharashtra, Karnataka, and Tamil Nādu (Sunda N.R, .2011).
+Uttar Pradesh is the highest producer of sugarcane, followed by Maharashtra, Karnataka, and Tamil Nādu (Sunda, .2011).
 India ranks among the leading producers of sugarcane globally, with Madhya Pradesh emerging as a significant contributor due to expansion in irrigated area and proximity to sugar mills.
-This district is often referred to as the "Sugar Bowl of Madhya Pradesh" due to its large area and production of sugarcane.
+This Narsinghpur district is often referred to as the "Sugar Bowl of Madhya Pradesh" due to its large area and production of sugarcane.
 The favourable agro-climatic conditions, availability of irrigation facilities, and established sugar mills make Narsinghpur a key area for sugarcane production in the state.
 In Madhya Pradesh, sugarcane production increased from 544 thousand metric tons in 2020-21 to 651 thousand metric tons in 2021-22, which was a 19.67% increase.
-Sugarcane production decreased from 5440 thousand metric tonnes in the year 2021 to 5380 thousand metric tonnes in the year 2022 (Directorate of Economics and Statistics 2024).
+Sugarcane production decreased from 5440 thousand metric tonnes in the year 2021 to 5380 thousand metric tonnes in the year 2022 (Directorate of Economics and Statistics, 2024).
 In Narsinghpur, sugarcane is a major crop and occupies a 75,000-hectare area under sugarcane cultivation. which accounts for 65 percent of the total sugarcane area in Madhya Pradesh.
 The sugarcane area increased by 2.68 percent (Directorate of Economics and Statistics, Madhya Pradesh, 2024).
-In the Narsinghpur district, the Kareli block holds a significant place in sugarcane cultivation due to the adequate availability of resources for sugarcane cultivation (Narsinghpur district administration 2024).
+In the Narsinghpur district, the Kareli block holds a significant place in sugarcane cultivation due to the adequate availability of resources for sugarcane cultivation (Narsinghpur district administration, 2024).

 In Narsinghpur district, sugarcane occupies a major share of the cultivated area owing to favourable agro-climatic conditions and assured market facilities.
 However, rising input costs, labour scarcity, and price uncertainty have raised concerns about the profitability of sugarcane farming.
 An accurate assessment of cost, returns, and break-even levels is essential for understanding the economic sustainability of sugarcane cultivation.
 Hence, the present study was undertaken to analyse the cost structure, profitability, and break-even point of sugarcane production in the study area.